mike-fabian/ibus-typing-booster/content/docs/user/index.md

 $
 ```

-I.e. for each `m17n:language:name` engine, typing booster offers a
+For each `m17n:language:name` engine, Typing Booster provides a
-`tb:language:name` engine which has the identical behaviour.
+corresponding `tb:language:name` engine with identical behavior.
+Using

-If one uses one of these, one avoids doing the above setup and one can leave
+these preconfigured engines eliminates the need to set up restrictions
-the “normal” typing booster engine
+manually, allowing you to keep the “normal” Typing Booster engine
+unrestricted for advanced features like completion, spell-checking,
+predictions, and multilingual input.

 ```
 $ ibus list-engine  | grep booster